dan070/hedgehog-oscar/README.md

 Maybe treat all nonstring as numeric and all string as classes?
 Any change or inconsistencies input data results in error.

+Stop learning and estimate cutoff
+Allow user to give cost of missclassified targets Predict input data and compare to target, and build up a roc curve.
+From cost of missclass, choose optimal cutoff.
+Save cutoff continuously.
+Give ROC on demand.
+Show confusion matrix for best cutoff.

+Just stop learning (eg if feature drift)

+• Rollback to previous versions
+• Prediction from previous version
+Version handling of models, to allow rollback
+Eg when sufficiently converged.
+Or if drift screwed us up.
+Allow saving of models with a time stamp and name/comment.
+If prediction gets a version name, use that instead of current prediction.

+Allow user to specify online or batch
+Use data as microbatch and online, what works best Being able to store training data and replay it both for training and for prediction.
+Allow user to set n=1 to n=quite high, for online or batch learning.

 https://www.internalpointers.com/post/cost-function-logistic-regression